 In unhealthy 3’s, the response is to be a chameleon of value – no matter what you want me to be (or what I perceive you want me to be), I’ll be!
 Give me a mountain to climb, pat me on the head and tell me I’m oh so worthy!
 YOU set the tone, and I’ll follow you… until, for some reason, you withhold approval from me, and suddenly I’m collapsing in on myself.

 8’s realize… there is no contradiction between being sensitive to the hearts of others and being a force in the world.
-In fact, the more they connect with others the more powerful a force for good in the world they become.
+In fact, the more they connect with others, the more they become a powerful force for good in the world.
 Healthy 8’s can become the kind of leader for which others fall on their swords.

 9’s realize… that staying with the discomfort of the moment, being present and being willing to engage even if there’s confrontation, is the key to true inner peace.
 When 9’s stay present and don’t retreat from anger or other negative emotions, they can become their best selves, helping others feel truly loved and accepted with limitless patience and a true creator of peace.

-1’s realize… that they aren’t responsible to fix everything.
-That accepting a situation isn’t the same as endorsing it, and they can still accomplish a higher good while having patience with ‘what is’.
+1’s realize… that they aren’t responsible for fixing everything.
+That accepting a situation isn’t the same as endorsing it, and they can still accomplish a higher good while having patience with ‘what is.’
 When 1’s are at their peak, they are conscientious, accepting, serene and inspiring missionaries for a just cause.

 2’s realize… that getting their own needs met doesn’t mean they’re neglecting everyone else.
 It is, in fact, the opposite.
 When the needs of the self go unmet, the result is exhaustion and manipulation.
-When 2’s finally see that their own needs are neither more or less important than others and get them met, they are sincerely generous, nurturing, love without conditions and both gracious and humble.
+When 2’s finally see that their own needs are neither more or less important than others, they are sincerely generous, nurturing, unconditionally loving, gracious, and humble.

 4’s realize… there is richness and depth in ordinary experiences.
 They don’t have to be exotic to be unique.
 4’s are at their best when they move away from emotional indulgence and move toward being authentically connected to their heart.
 4’s see beauty everywhere when at their best.